 The effect of child abuse on the brain and the impact of stress hormones on emotional and cognitive development

-The cerebellum is a large structure in the hindbrain that is mainly known for controlling movement, achieving balance and coordination (Kalat J, 2003).
-However, it also plays a role in attention and emotions, as well as in regulating the limbic system (Wheeler T, 2006).
-It is important to note that many people with psychiatric disturbances have certain abnormalities in the cerebellum (Wheeler T, 2006).
-This is probably so, because in cases of childhood abuse the cerebellum is extremely vulnerable to the stress hormones that are present in large amounts during stress, trauma or abuse.
-The changes that occur then can result in depression or hyperactivity, and inattention.
+The cerebellum is a large structure in the hindbrain that is mainly known for controlling movement, achieving balance and coordination (Kalat J., 2003).
+However, it also plays a role in attention and emotions, as well as in regulating the limbic system (Wheeler T., 2006).
+Multiple studies involving brain imaging have shown that many people with psychiatric disturbances have abnormalities in the cerebellum (Wheeler T., 2006).
+This could be explained by the fact that in incidences of childhood abuse the cerebellum is extremely vulnerable to the stress hormones that are released in large amounts during stress, trauma or abuse.
+The brain changes that occur subsequently can lead to depression or hyperactivity, and inattention.
 Also, the cerebellum is considered to play a role in suppressing irritability.
-Therefore, abnormalities or damage to the cerebellum may cause chronic irritability and make the person seek external means, such as drugs, to deal with that (Wheeler T, 2006).
+Therefore, abnormalities or damage to the cerebellum may cause chronic irritability and make the person seek external means, such as drugs, to deal the subjective discomfort (Wheeler T., 2006).

 If too many stress hormones are being produced in the early stages of development, the developing brain may be permanently damaged, becoming incapable of initiating a normal stress response.
-It may either overproduce stress hormones, so that the person becomes hyper-vigilant, fearful and always on the alert, or it may underproduce stress hormones so that the person becomes “emotionally flat”, sad and angry (Berger, 2005).
-A study of Cicchetti & Rogosch (2001) identified a lot of “atypical cortisol regulation patterns” that are obvious among children that have been maltreated (Gunnar & Vazquez, 2001).
-Studies like this are evidence for the correlation between child maltreatment and the disrupted function of certain brain structures that cause inflexibility in behavior, such as depression, chronic stress, anxiety, aggression and many others that can often be associated with a number of illnesses and disorders, Borderline Personality Disorder among them.
+It may either overproduce stress hormones, so that the person becomes hyper-vigilant, fearful and always on the alert, or it may underproduce stress hormones so that the person becomes “emotionally flat”, sad and depressed (Berger, 2005).
+A study of Cicchetti & Rogosch (2001) identified a lot of “atypical cortisol regulation patterns” that are obvious among children that have been maltreated.
+Studies like this are evidence for the correlation between child maltreatment and the disrupted function of certain brain structures that cause inflexibility in behavior, such as depression, chronic stress, anxiety, aggression and many others that can often be associated with a number of illnesses and disorders.

 Studies of neglected children found that their cortex was about 20 percent smaller than that of a control group of subjects (children) who have not suffered neglect (Gunnar & Vazquez, 2001).